tukkek/minim/rules.md

 * At the end of a game-session the narrator asks players to vote on the coolest role-playing moment and the coolest in-game action, the session's **high-lights**.
 One faith-point is granted to each of those characters.
 If the character is already at their maximum-points or if a player receives both-votes he may choose to pass this reward to other-player of his-choosing.
 -   **Horizontal-progress.** At the start of each-session players can relocate a single power-point to a new or existing-power.
 This represents a character’s new-focus or training after last game’s events.
 It also lets players adjust their-characters until they get them just-right.
 They can also choose to change their virtue or vice as long as it makes-sense in the story-context.
 -   **Gear** is by-far the most-common way that characters increase in power.
 Finding; buying; or crafting better weapons; magic-wands; armor; tools… offers great game-play and resource-management opportunities for players that scales really-well over longer-periods (a legendary-sword is even-better than a superior-sword)!
 Many items work exactly like powers with their own power-scores except they can be traded between players or sold.
 Items can also be expendable (like an invisibility-potion or a grenade) so that players are constantly finding new-toys then using them to get out of bad-situations safely!
+* **Reputation**: an entirely story-driven advancement-path are intangible rewards like titles; fame; ranks... or gaining-favor with strong-allies; making life-long friends; establishing a well-informed net-work of contacts...
+Many classic-campaigns saw characters go from being no-name wanderers to rulers of their-own feuds or kingdoms!
+Do keep in-mind though that as one gains-notoriety more-exposed they are to envy; jealousy; hatred; vitriol, betrayal... they also may collected a number of enemies and mistakes in their-journey!
 -   **Vertical-progress** happens at the end of a major story-arc, usually after a few or several adventures have-occurred and a mile-stone victory has been achieved.
 Discovering the villain’s secret-weakness may be an entire-story in it-self but usually only actually defeating-him ends the entire story-arc!
 To celebrate and reward-players on these-occasions the narrator may grant-them an extra-point to spend on a power or to acquire a new-skill.

 # Combat